wkearn/wkearn.github.io/pages/research.md

 ### {.left}

 An example of a one month long record of stage (water level) and discharge (water flow) from a salt marsh creek is shown in the figure.
 There is clearly some complex structure in this relationship.
 It varies over time as the tides run through their spring-neap cycle.
-But there seems to be a pattern the way the discharge bends as the tide rises and falls.
+But there seems to be a pattern in the way the discharge bends as the tide rises and falls.
 This behavior reflects the flow processes going on in the marsh.

 #### Questions